jeffhandley/jeffhandley.github.io/_posts/2020-06-14-my-first-office-job-white-privilege.md

 ---
 I’d like to tell a story about my White Privilege.
 It’s one that helped me land my first office job, which contributed to starting my career while I was still in high school.

+_I first [shared this story on Twitter](https://twitter.com/JeffHandley/status/1272014006086070272?s=20), but I wanted to capture it here too._

 ## My First Office Job

 I had worked at a fast food restaurant for a year, had been promoted a couple of times, and I was a traveling team trainer.
 My next step would have been assistant store manager.
 But I knew my heart wasn’t in food service for the long run—I wanted to get into engineering.
 Still in high school and knowing I needed to pay for college, I decided to look for a way to get an engineering job the summer between my junior and senior years.